Some thoughts on the dichotomy of self-empty (rang stong) and other-empty (gzhan stong):

 If we diagnose a commitment to ontological projects as the source of the dilemma, what would be our prescription?
 If the issue is too much ontology, then in the interest of maintaining homeostasis we can suggest more epistemology.
 A significant reevaluation of the very limit and function of thought may be in order.
 Perhaps when we say that things are empty, this is not true in any ontological sense in which there is a relationship of objective correspondence between the idea of an emptiness and the reality of this emptiness.
 If statements on, or cognitions of, emptiness are to be veridical without being ontological, then truth itself needs to be reevaluated and understood differently.

 If statements on or cognitions of emptiness are delimited to the sphere of analysis, where analysis itself is understood in terms of being a particular mode of practice, then emptiness has no ontological basis but a practical basis.
 Emptinesses would be grounded on the basis of, form constituent features of, and become realized upon, the deployment of a practical program deriving value from the concrete effects that result from abiding in emptiness.
-Considered independently of a practical, soteriological program for universal well-being, emptiness cannot be said to meaningfully exist in any way.
-So emptiness is true because it delivers what it promises when put to use, which is the transformation from mere sentient being into perfect Buddhahood.
+Considered independently of a practical, soteriological program for collective well-being and personal self-realization, emptiness cannot be said to meaningfully exist in any way.
+So emptiness is true, not because it truly corresponds to an ultimate state of affairs but because it delivers what it promises when put to use, which is the transition from mere sentience to perfect awakening.